Inf1n1ty0/PositronWiki/Printers/Positron/Mods/positron-rollout.md

 # Positron Rollout Macro
 This is a macro that can be appended to the end of the `positron_macro.cfg` config file.
-This macro adds an easy way to get the Positron ready for travel and has a option menu to unload filament first or simply move all axis to their fold up positions.
+This macro adds an easy way to get the Positron ready for travel and has a option menu to unload filament first or simply move all axes to their fold up positions.

 > Copy and paste the follow text to the end of positron_macro.cfg file {.is-info}